These are the BEST pumpkin bars with cream cheese frosting! These pumpkin bars are so soft and make the perfect fall treat.

 - Mix the flour mixture into the pumpkin mixture until just combined.
 Spread the batter evenly into the pan.

-- Bake 25 minutes, or until lightly browned and a toothpick inserted into the center comes out clean.
+- Bake for 25 minutes, or until lightly browned and a toothpick inserted into the center comes out clean.
 Let cool completely.

 Cream Cheese Frosting